-Soothe and protect lips with this easy to make homemade honey lip balm recipe!
+Soothe and protect lips with this easy to make natural homemade lip balm recipe!

 Learning how to make lip balm is truly nothing more than heating together some oil, beeswax, and honey.
-It’s a simple process that is also frugal and allows the user to know and understand every ingredient being applied to the body.
+It’s a simple process that is also frugal and allow you to know and understand every ingredient being applied to your body.

 Type of Oils

-When making lip balm an oil of some kind is required.
+When making lip balm an oil of some kind is required, it is the main ingredient after all.
 Regular old olive oil will work just fine.
 Use that if you have it in your kitchen.

-Almond oil, grapeseed oil, avocado oil, etc. can all be used equally well.
+Sweet almond oil, grapeseed oil, avocado oil, jojoba oil etc. can all be used equally well.
+The color of the oil will determine the color of the final product.
+For example, grapeseed oil tends to be green in color meaning your lip balm will also be green – nothing wrong with that just know ahead of time.
 Experiment and see what you like best for your particular lips and weather conditions.

-Herbal infused oils can also be used for added layer of healing and soothing.
+Herbal infused oils can also be used for an added layer of healing and soothing.
+Any single herb or combination of herbs can be used to create your own custom lip balm.
+Consider soothing herbs like lavender, calendula, dandelion, rose, chamomile, etc.

 Beeswax

-Beeswax is what makes the oil harden into a smooth, spreadable consistently that won’t spill out of your tubes or tins.
+Beeswax is what makes the oil harden into a smooth, spreadable consistently that won’t spill out of your containers.

 Beeswax can often be purchased in pellet style pastilles or blocks.
 If you buy the block kind, simply grate a bit to get the desired amount.
 Pastilles are certainly easy to just scoop and measure.

 White beeswax gives a whiter color to the final product while the yellow beeswax will give a yellow color.
-This is a personal choice and doesn’t truly matter for effectiveness of the lip balm.
+This is a personal choice and doesn’t truly matter for effectiveness of the beeswax lip balm recipe.

 Honey

-Honey serves a couple of purposes in DIY lip balm recipes.
-First, it sweetens it up a little making it nice for spreading and flavor on the lips.
+Honey serves a couple of purposes in a good lip balm.
+First, raw honey sweetens it up a little making it nice for spreading and and providing a litlte natural flavoring.

-Second honey is very soothing to the skin making it for sun or wind burned lips.
+Second honey is very soothing to the skin making it one of the best things for sun or wind burned lips.

 If you happen to have crystallized honey, this is good project to use it in since the ingredients will be heated up and the heat will decrystallize the honey.